Dowr Cottage sleeps two guest only

 If you fancy visiting somewhere a little further out along the coastline, Port Isaac has some great walks, harbour-side cafés and restaurants.
 Relax with some local cuisine as you watch local fishermen landing their daily catch of fish, crab and lobsters which is then sold on at the Port Isaac Fish Market to local eateries.

 With so much golden sand, it’s a wonder for most visitors as to how it got its name!
 The name is believed to derive from the local quarry as ships used the rocks as ballast.
-If you don’t fancy getting wet, there’s the renowned St Enodoc Golf Course (website), and plenty of Waterfront shops and restaurants to explore.
+If you don’t fancy getting wet, there’s the renowned St Enodoc Golf Course, and plenty of Waterfront shops and restaurants to explore.
 Rock is renowned for its cuisine.
-Try the likes of The Mariners Inn (website) (owned by Michelin-starred Nathan Outlaw), The Dining Room (website), The Rock Inn, or The Black Pig (Michelin starred) (website) From the marina there is a short 20 minute ferry ride over to Padstow.
+Try the likes of The Mariners Inn (owned by chef Paul Ainsworth), The Dining Room, The Rock Inn, or The Black Pig (Michelin starred).
+From the marina there is a short 20 minute ferry ride over to Padstow.

-The ferries between Padstow and Rock run every 20 minutes and the last crossing is determined by darkness - exact time can be found here: (website).
+The ferries between Padstow and Rock run every 20 minutes and the last crossing is determined by darkness - exact time can be found here: (view website).

 Dowr Cottage, Bossiney Farm Road, Bossiney, Tintagel